-The Karuk language was traditionally spoken along the Klamath River between Seiad in the north and Bluff Creek in the south.
-In pre-contact times, there may have been 1500 speakers of Karuk (Kroeber 1925).
-Today, there are fewer than a dozen first-language speakers.
+The traditional Karuk language area is along the Klamath River, between Seiad in the north and Bluff Creek in the south.
+In pre-contact times, there may have been 1,500 speakers of Karuk (Kroeber 1925).
+In the 21st century, there are fewer than a dozen first-language speakers.
+However, tribal members and language activists have been pursuing language revitalization and reclamation (Karuk Tribe Language Program).

 Karuk (sometimes also written "Karok") is an isolate within the hypothesized Hokan language family.
 This includes, in addition to Karuk, Chimariko, Esselen, the Palaihnihan languages (Achumawi and Atsugewi), the Pomoan languages (Central Pomo, Eastern Pomo, Kashaya, Northeastern Pomo, Northern Pomo, Southeastern Pomo, and Southern Pomo), Salinan, the Shastan languages (Konomihu, New River Shasta, Okwanuchu, and Shasta), Washo, Yana, and the Yuman languages (Cocopa, Kiliwa, Kumeyaay, Maricopa, Mojave, Pai, Paipai, and Quechan).